 Now that’s murderous hatred.

 I bring up the butchery because it took Aeschylus three full plays to work out all his issues with justifiable regicide and with the Furies, the primordial gods crying for vengeance.
-Ultimately, he opts in favor of Athens’ trial-by-jury as a divinely ordained solution.
-Sophocles, on the other hand, sets up the basic moral arithmetic of tragedy in drama after drama: Only bloodshed will expiate, only it will restore order.
+Ultimately, he opts in favor of Athens’ trial-by-jury as a divinely ordained solution (besides, a woman’s life is less than a man’s).
+Sophocles, on the other hand, sets up the basic moral arithmetic in tragedy after tragedy: Only bloodshed will expiate, only death will restore order.
 Don’t look to gods or civic institutions – “blood to answer blood,” as Electra says.
 Not simple revenge, but sacrifice.
-In tragedy, the evil are destroyed but the good will suffer (and often die) trying to achieve some modicum of justice.
+In such tragedies, the evil are destroyed but the good will suffer (and often die) trying to achieve some modicum of justice.
 That’s ‘Hamlet.’
 That’s ‘Othello.’
 That’s ‘The Duchess of Malfi’ and ‘The Crucible.’

 And that’s why Sophocles’ ‘Electra’ ends so abruptly, almost like a rebuke to Aeschylus’ extended moral wrangling.
 The evil king and queen are killed, and David Grene’s translation has the chorus immediately state, ‘O race of Atreus, how many sufferings were yours before you came at last so hard to freedom, perfected by this day’s deed.’

 ‘Perfected.’
 Quite the claim for a screaming double homicide.
 There’s Sophocles’ austerity for you.
-When they’re done, that’s it, he declares, This horrid house is cleansed.
+When the killings are done, that’s it, he declares, History is over.
+This house is cleansed.
 You may exit on the right.

-But Moriarty can’t leave it at such an abrupt, brutal finish.
-So we head out on our candle-lit procession and wend our way to an attempted sense of, well, serenity is too strong a word.
-Resolution, then, the feeling that all the shouting and stabbing were worth it and everyone’s going to come out A-OK.
-We hear Alex Organ relate the characters’ various futures: what happened to Orestes, what happened to Electra, who got married, who went into real estate.
-And then we hear his “favorite story” about all this: Iphigenia was never sacrificed by Agamemnon in the first place.
-(This is, in fact, a variant Greek myth.)
+But Moriarty just can’t leave this anguished family quarrel with such an abrupt, blood-splattered finish.
+He’s typically favored forward-looking consolations in his endings, not door-closing desolation.
+So we head out on our candle-lit procession and wend our way to an attempted sense of, well, serenity is far too strong a word.
+Resolution, then, the feeling that all the shouting and stabbing were worth it and everyone’s going to come out A-OK somehow.
+We hear Alex Organ as Agamemnon relate the characters’ various futures: what happened to Orestes, what happened to Electra, which character got married, who went into real estate.
+It’s like those ‘whatever happened to’ summaries during the end credits of a movie, suggesting a sequel.
+And then we hear Agamemnon’s “favorite story” about all this, as he says: Iphigenia was never sacrificed in the first place.
+(This is, in fact, a variant Greek myth originating in Homer.)
 The goddess Artemis rescued her and replaced her with a deer.

-We’re left with a disjointed experience, an ushered promenade around the Winspear, above ground and underground, onstage and off.
-For what it’s worth, we get a participatory theatrical experience unlike any other.
-We hardly get any kind of catharsis but then — who does these days?
+We’re left with a disjointed experience, an ushered promenade all around Strauss Square, above ground and underground, onstage and off.
+For what it’s worth, we do experience an ambitious, participatory theater production — which, by the end, doesn’t provide any kind of city-wide catharsis.